devicetree-org/devicetree-specification/source/acknowledgements.rst

-The devicetree.org Technical Steering Committee would like to thank the many individuals and companies that contributed to the development this specification through writing, technical discussions and reviews.
+The devicetree.org Technical Steering Committee would like to thank the many individuals and companies that contributed to the development of this specification through writing, technical discussions and reviews.

 We want to thank the power.org Platform Architecture Technical Subcommittee who